 The investment strategy incorporates a principles-based approach when assessing good governance.
-The assessment informs investment decisions and is used by the Co-Investment Managers to satisfy themselves that good governance practices are in place when selecting investments for the Fund.
-In addition, the assessment is conducted on an ongoing basis to inform voting decisions and engagement activity.
+The assessment informs investment decisions and is used by the Delegate Investment Manager to satisfy itself that good governance practices are in place when selecting investments for the Fund.
+In addition, the assessment is conducted on an ongoing basis to inform engagement activity.
 This includes consideration of board structure and independence, alignment of remuneration, transparency of ownership and control, audit and accounting.
 Good governance is assessed in a qualitative and/or quantitative way dependent on the relevance of the specific indicator.
 This includes:

-- Sound management structures including Board independence, Board diversity and audit committee independence - Employee relations in particular any serious breaches of UN Global Compact principles are excluded - Remuneration of staff - Tax compliance in particular any companies flagged for significant tax violations
+- Sound management structures including Board independence, Board diversity and audit committee independence - Employee relations in particular any serious breaches of UN Global Compact principles are excluded - Remuneration of staff - Tax compliance in particular any companies highlighted for significant tax violations

-In addition, good governance is supported by ensuring companies adhere to minimum standards as defined by the ten principles of the United Nations Global Compact, which cover anti-corruption (Principle 10) and labour rights (Principles 3-6) and well as environmental governance (Principles 7-9).
+In addition, good governance is supported by assessing whether companies adhere to minimum standards as defined by the ten principles of the United Nations Global Compact, which cover anti-corruption (Principle 10) and labour rights (Principles 3-6) and well as environmental governance (Principles 7-9).

-Further details and definitions relating to governance practices are available in GAM Investment's Corporate Governance and Voting Principles and GAM Investment's Engagement Policy, which are available by accessing the link detailed in response to the question "Where can I find more product specific information online?" on the last page of this Appendix.
+Further details and definitions relating to governance practices are available in GAM Investment's Corporate Governance and Voting Principles and GAM Investment's Engagement Policy that is available by accessing the link detailed in response to the question "Where can I find more product specific information online?" on the last page of this Appendix.